Wolfgang Smith: Biography

 Smith was born February 18, 1930, in Vienna.
 He graduated in 1948 from Cornell University with majors in philosophy, physics, and mathematics.
-Two years later he took his M.S. in physics at Purdue University and ultimately his Ph.D. in mathematics at Columbia University.
+Two years later he earned his M.S. in physics at Purdue University and ultimately his Ph.D. in mathematics at Columbia University.

 He worked as an aerodynamicist at Bell Aircraft Corporation in the early 1950s, and during this time researched and published on the problem of atmospheric reentry.
 He was a mathematics professor at MIT, UCLA and Oregon State University, doing research in the field of differential geometry and publishing in academic journals such as the Transactions of the American Mathematical Society, the Proceedings of the National Academy of Sciences, the American Journal of Mathematics, and others.
 He retired from academic life in 1992.

 In parallel with his academic duties, he developed philosophical inquiries in the fields of metaphysics and the philosophy of science, publishing in specialized journals such as The Thomist, Sacred Web: A Journal of Tradition and Modernity, and Sophia: The Journal of Traditional Studies.

 Smith died in Ventura, California at the age of 94.